Dimri/yt-song-downloader/README.md

 # yt-song-downloader
-Webapp to convert yt videos to mp3 and then download them.
+Script to convert yt videos to mp3 and then download them.